State General Mobilization Law: Background

+Timeline of passage

-The law was attacked as unconstitutional when introduced to the Diet in January 1938, but was passed due to strong pressure from the military and took effect from May 1938.
+The law was attacked as unconstitutional when introduced to the Diet in January 1938, though assurances were given that it would never be invoked "in the present emergency".
+Despite heavy domestic opposition, the law was passed due to strong pressure from the military and took effect from May 1938.
 It was abolished on 20 December 1945 by the American occupation authorities after the surrender of Japan.

 The National Service Draft Ordinance (国民徴用令, Kokumin Chōyō rei) was a supplemental law promulgated by Prime Minister Konoe as part of the State General Mobilization Law.
 It empowered the government to draft civilian workers to ensure an adequate supply of labor in strategic war industries, with exceptions allowed only in the case of the physically or mentally disabled.

 The program was organized under the Ministry of Welfare, and at its peak 1,600,000 men and women were drafted, and 4,500,000 workers were reclassified as draftees (and thus were unable to quit their jobs).
 The Ordinance was superseded by the National Labor Service Mobilization Ordinance (国民勤労動員令) in March 1945, which was in turn abolished on 20 December 1945 by the Supreme Commander of the Allied Powers after the surrender of Japan.

+Effects

+As a result of the enforcement of the law, and as Japan mobilized during the Pacific War, consumer expenditures fell from 26.7 billion yen in 1940 to 23.8 billion yen in 1942.
+As Japan entered a state of economic total war following defeats at the Battle of Midway and failure for the Germans to defeat the Soviet Union on the Eastern Front, capital outlays related to the military doubled from 9.9 billion yen in 1922 to 20.2 billion yen in 1944.
+Capital outlays related to non military industries decreased to half a billion yen a year, and consumer expenditures declined 30%.

+The law included provisions to control capital, imposing significant limitations on the size of shareholder dividends and restructuring corporations in order to support the desires of employees.
+Such provisions were included in order to increase worker productivity as a way of furthering armaments production.
+Additional ordinances had long term effects in the Japanese economy, resulting in policies such as Shūshin koyō (lifetime employment), and the implementation of the "seniority wage".

+Despite the dramatic increase in armaments production caused by Japan's shift to total mobilization between 1938 and 1942, Japanese munitions production remained far below that of the United States.
+Japanese aircraft production reached 28,000 in 1944, still only one fourth of the United States' output that year.
+The difference in shipyard production was even more vast, with Japanese shipbuilding remaining 1/6th of that of the United States.